Brookdale Wave

 “Dad isn’t in the best health.
 He needs care, but he needs his family too.”

 As parents age, health issues will naturally arise.
 When they do, you might feel guilty about moving them into a senior living community where you’re not always there to help.
-However, moving to senior living not only lifts the burden of caring for someone alone, it also helps ensure your parent is getting the medical care that fits their needs.
+Moving to senior living may not only lift the burden of caring for someone alone, it may also help your parent get the care that fits their needs.

 Remind yourself that you’re doing your best.